Musk's X skirts Brazil ban and returns to some users with change to server access

 Musk’s X skirts Brazil ban and returns to some users with change to server access

-RIO DE JANEIRO (AP) — Some Brazilian users reconnected with X on Wednesday despite the Supreme Court’s recent nationwide ban, the result of the social network apparently changing the way its servers are accessed.
-The reunion may be short-lived, however.
+RIO DE JANEIRO (AP) — Some Brazilian users regained access to X on Wednesday despite a nationwide ban put in place by the country’s Supreme Court, a reunion apparently resulting from the social network changing the way its servers are accessed.

-Justice Alexandre de Moraes ordered X blocked nationwide on Aug.
-30 after months of tension with billionaire Elon Musk surrounding orders to take down accounts and the limits of free speech in Brazil.
-He also established fines on anyone using virtual private networks (VPN) to access the platform.
+Late last month, Justice Alexandre de Moraes ordered X blocked nationwide after months of tension with the site’s billionaire owner Elon Musk over free speech, far-right accounts and misinformation.
+De Moraes also set fines for anyone using virtual private networks, or VPNs, to access the platform.

+That rendered X effectively inaccessible in the country until Wednesday, when an Associated Press journalist was among those who regained access.
+The number of X posts made in Brazil rose from 939,000 Tuesday to more than 2 million by late afternoon Wednesday, data analysis company Bites said.

 “The service that Elon Musk’s social network has started using works like a ‘digital shield’ that protects the company’s servers,” Pedro Diogenes, Latin America’s technical director for CLM, a distributor that focuses on cybersecurity.
-It acts as a proxy between users and X’s servers, filtering traffic and preventing the original Internet Protocol (IP) address from being recognized, Diogenes told The Associated Press.
+It acts as a proxy between users and X’s servers, filtering traffic and preventing the original IP address from being recognized, Diogenes told the AP.

-Brazil’s telecommunications regulator Anatel said in a statement that it is looking into the situation and will report its findings to the Supreme Court, and that there has been no change to de Moraes’ ruling.
-A panel of fellow justices later upheld his decision, though it hasn’t yet gone before the court’s full bench and his VPN fine in particular has faced blowback, including from the nation’s bar association.
+Brazil’s telecommunications regulator Anatel said it is looking into the situation and will report its findings to the Supreme Court, noting that there has been no change to de Moraes’ ruling.
+A panel of fellow justices later upheld his decision, though it hasn’t yet gone before the court’s full bench.
+His fine for VPN users in particular has faced blowback, including from the nation’s bar association.

-The Supreme Court declined to comment on possible actions it could take when contacted by the AP, and Cloudflare didn’t immediately respond to a request for comment.
+The Supreme Court declined to comment on possible actions it could take.
 Musk, who often uses his platform to disparage de Moraes, hadn’t commented on X by late afternoon.

-“I congratulate you all for the pressure that makes the wheels turn in defence of democracy in Brazil,” Bolsonaro posted Wednesday on X.
+“I congratulate you all for the pressure that makes the wheels turn in defense of democracy in Brazil,” Bolsonaro posted Wednesday on X.

 Some Brazilian X users trumpeted the platform’s return — with several addressing de Moraes directly, vowing that they weren’t using a VPN.
 There have been no reports of fines being levied against people using VPNs.